Zi:Kill: Post Zi:Kill

 Ken went on to release a number of solo efforts, featuring ex-Zi:Kill drummers Yukihiro and Eby.
-He also formed the bands Vast and Cry Baby, but currently is a studio musician and producer.
-Eby is also a session musician who held supporting roles with Bellzlleb, Shazna, Gackt and currently plays in the band Lizard's Tail, who changed their name to Bordeaux in 2014, with former Aion and Craze singer Kenichi Fujisaki.
-On September 22, 2013, Eby performed in a special band with Pata, Sex George (Ladies Room), Yoshihiko (heidi.) and Cutt, at a concert in memory of hide.
+He also formed the band Vast, who quickly changed their name to Crybaby, but is currently a studio musician and producer.
+Eby also works a session musician, having held supporting roles with Bellzlleb, Shazna and Gackt.
+In 2012, he formed the band Lizard's Tail with former Aion and Justy-Nasty singer Kenichi Fujisaki.
+They changed their name to Bordeaux in 2014, before disbanding in 2017.
+That same year, the two formed Krishna Blue.
+On September 22, 2013, Eby performed in a special band with Pata, Sex George (Ladies Room), Yoshihiko (heidi.) and Cutt, at a concert in memory of Hide.

-Ex-drummer Yukihiro went on to form prominent 90's rock band Die in Cries, active 1991–1995.
-Since 1998 he is drummer for the hugely successful L'Arc-en-Ciel, after he famously replaced Sakura who was arrested for drug possession in 1996.
-In 2001 he formed his own solo project Acid Android, and formed the supergroup Petit Brabancon in 2021.
-In 1994 ex-drummer Tetsu formed the short lived band Body, with his fellow ex-D'erlanger member Cipher.
-In 1995 Seiichi teamed up with them both to form Craze.
+Yukihiro went on to form prominent 90's rock band Die in Cries, active from 1991 to 1995.
+Since 1998, he has been the drummer for L'Arc-en-Ciel, one of the best-selling music acts in Japan.
+In 2001 he formed his solo project Acid Android, and formed the supergroup Petit Brabancon in 2021.
+In 1994, ex-drummer Tetsu formed the short-lived band Body with his fellow ex-D'erlanger member Cipher.
+In 1995, Seiichi teamed up with them both to form Craze with Fujisaki.

-Tusk initially formed a solo unit, with ex-Zi:Kill drummer Tetsu and Kyoji Yamamoto of Bow Wow supporting him.
-He released one single titled "3 Songs" in 1996, but ceased solo activities after its release.
-He then joined The Slut Banks, who released four albums between 1996 and 2000 before disbanding.
+Tusk initially began a solo career, with Tetsu and Kyoji Yamamoto of Bow Wow supporting him on 1996's "3 Songs", his only solo release.
+He then formed The Slut Banks that same year with Ziggy bassist Norio Toshiro, who also played on "3 Songs", and Bow Wow drummer Toshihiro Niimi.
+They released four albums between 1996 and 2000, when the group disbanded as Tusk left the band.
 Tusk then joined Seiichi and Tetsu in Craze in 2000.
-He left them in 2005 and in 2007 The Slut Banks reunited.
+He left them in 2005, and began performing as an acoustic solo act under the name Shinjuku Shin'on Kai Itaya Tusk (新宿心音会板谷祐).
+On New Years Eve 2007, The Slut Banks reunited.

-In 2006 Craze ended activities, Seiichi would join Nakada Band, who later changed their name to The Heavenly Curve, with former members of Deep and By-Sexual's Nao.
+In 2006, Craze ended activities.
+Seiichi joined Nakada Band, who later changed their name to The Heavenly Curve, with former members of Deep and By-Sexual drummer Nao.
 2007 brought the revival of D'erlanger, and Tetsu rejoined accordingly.
 Also in 2007, Seiichi formed Vez with Yana (Zeppet Store), Asaki (Age of Punk, Bug, ex-Guniw Tools) and Futoshi Takagi (Bad Six Babies, ex-Hate Honey).
-He formed Johnny Loves Brautigan in 2010.
+He formed Johnny Loves Brautigan in 2010, Oxymorphonn in 2019, and joined Genkaku in 2022.